GSA/digitalgov.gov/content/communities/innovation-adoption.md

   - platform: listserv
     subscribe_email: INNOVATION-ADOPTION-subscribe-request@listserv.gsa.gov
     type: government
-    terms: Federal employees and federal contractor employees with a .gov or .mil email address are eligible to join.
+    terms: Federal employees with a .gov or .mil email address are eligible to join.
 ---
 We are a community of Federal government employees who support each other as we learn, share, and adopt innovative approaches and new ways of working within our organizations.